CenterForOpenScience/OSFDocs/docs/projects/wiki.rst

 Contributors with read+write or admin permissions can edit the wiki.
 These contributors see a third option in the upper right toggle: "Edit."
 Selecting "Edit" opens an additional panel on the page.
 Within this panel is a text box the user can type into.
 Formatting options are available at the top of the page, or the user can make use of Markdown syntax.
+While the user types, the editor will suggest Markdown syntax.
 While editing, if the View panel is open, it displays a preview of the changes.
 The user can change this via the dropdown, however.

 Users can save their changes by clicking the "Save" button below the text-edit box.
 Saving refreshes the page and closes all panels